alisonbutcher/2811ICT-Project/README.md

 ## Routes (REST API)
 parameters, returnvalues, purpose
 ### User Routes
+users.js has the routes for REST requests for handling get, add, update and delete methods for the users.
+Detais of each is as follows:

+##### Get (/api/user)
+Get returns a list of users stored on the server via a GET request.
+I accepts no parameters and returns a JSON array of users with id, name and email for each user.

+##### Post (/api/user)
+Post adds a new user via a POST request.
+User details including id, name and email with the updated details are retrieved from the body which is sent with the request.
+Before creating a new user the id numbers of existing users are iterated and an id at the next available value is added.

+##### Put (/api/user:id)
+Put updates a users details via a PUT request.
+It accepts one parameter (id) which represents the users id number.
+User details including id, name and email with the updated details are retrieved from the body which is sent with the request.

+##### Delete (/api/user:id)
+Given a user id as a parameter the Delete route uses a DELELTE request to find the user in the database and deletes that user.
+It returns a success response only.
 ### Role Routes

+roles.js has the routes for REST requests for handling get, add, update and delete methods for the roles.
+Detais of each is as follows:

+##### Get (/api/roles)
+Get returns a list of roles stored on the server via a GET request.
+I accepts no parameters and returns a JSON array of roles with id, name and description for each role.

+##### Get (/api/user-roles:userid)
+Given a userid via a parameter this route uses a GET request to search for the roles assigned to a user.
+It returns the roleid and userid via JSON.

+##### Post (/api/roles)
+Post adds a new role via a POST request.
+User details including id, name and email with the updated details are retrieved from the body which is sent with the request.
+Before creating a new user the id numbers of existing roles are iterated and an id at the next available value is added.

+##### Put (/api/role:id)
+Put updates a users details via a PUT request.
+It accepts one parameter (id) which represents the roles id number.
+Role details including id, name and description with the updated details are retrieved from the body which is sent with the request.

+##### Delete (/api/role:id)
+Given a role id as a parameter the Delete route uses a DELELTE request to find the role in the database and deletes that role.
+It returns a success response only.

 ### Groups Routes
+##### Get (/api/group)
+Get returns a list of roles stored on the server via a GET request.
+I accepts no parameters and returns a JSON array of roles groups id, name and description for each group.
+##### Get (/api/channel-users:id)
+Given a channel id via a parameter this route uses a GET request to search for the users assigned to a channel.
+It returns the userid and channelid via JSON.
+##### Post (/api/group)
+Post adds a new group via a POST request.
+Group details including id, name and description with the updated details are retrieved from the body which is sent with the request.
+Before creating a new group the id numbers of existing group are iterated and an id at the next available value is added.

+##### Put (/api/group:id)
+Put updates a groups details via a PUT request.
+It accepts one parameter (id) which represents the groups id number.
+Group details including id, name and description with the updated details are retrieved from the body which is sent with the request.

+##### Delete (/api/group:id)
+Given a group id as a parameter the Delete route uses a DELELTE request to find the group in the database and deletes that group.
+It returns a success response only.
 ### Channels Routes
+##### Get (/api/channel)
+Get returns a list of channels stored on the server via a GET request.
+I accepts no parameters and returns a JSON array of channels with id, name and description for each channel.

+##### Post (/api/channel)
+Post adds a new channel via a POST request.
+Channel details including id, name and description with the updated details are retrieved from the body which is sent with the request.
+Before creating a new channel the id numbers of existing channels are iterated and an id at the next available value is added.

+##### Put (/api/channel:id)
+Put updates a channels details via a PUT request.
+It accepts one parameter (id) which represents the channels id number.
+Group details including id, name and description with the updated details are retrieved from the body which is sent with the request.

+##### Delete (/api/channel:id)
+Given a channel id as a parameter the Delete route uses a DELELTE request to find the channel in the database and deletes that channel.
+It returns a success response only.
 ### Login Routes
+Currently the login.js contains a single route for checking if a user exists in the system.
+This will be expanded in part 2 of the project.
+##### Get (/api/login/:name)
+A get request with the name parameter containing a user name checks for an user of that name existing in the system.
+This GET request returns JSON containing the users details (id,name,email) and also the roleid of the role they have on the system.